Piła Główna railway station

 Piła Główna railway station (Polish for Piła main station) is the main railway station in Piła, in the Greater Poland Voivodeship, Poland.
 The station opened in 1851 and is located on the Kutno–Piła railway, Poznań–Piła railway, Tczew–Kostrzyn railway, Piła–Ustka railway, Piła–Ulikowo railway and Bzowo Goraj–Piła railway.
-The train services are operated by PKP and Przewozy Regionalne.
+The train services are operated by PKP and Polregio.

 History

 The station is one of the largest and most important railway junctions in northern Poland, located in the northwestern city of Piła.
 The complex is located in southern part of the centre of the city, at 1 Sigismund I the Old Street.
 Its construction began in 1853, when Pila belonged to the German Empire.
 The station was part of the newly built Prussian Eastern Railway, which opened in 1851 and reached Pila on 27 July 1851.